batstateu-is/2025-BatstateU-IS/README.md

 <img src = "">

 ### **_Step 6.
 Run and Upload the Program._**
-To run your script on the hub, click the “Run this program” button or press F5.
-To stop the program, click “Stop everything” or press F6.
+To run your script on the hub, click the “Run this program” button or press `F5`.
+To stop the program, click “Stop everything” or press `F6`.
 Pybricks automatically saves the program to the hub once it is run, so there's no need for a separate upload step.

+> [!Note]
+> We recommend to ***regularly backup*** your code in the event that your code dissappears or if you wish to revert your code to a previous version

 ---